yu9824/vmg2eml/README.md

 ## Environment

-My version is python 3.9.13, but I think python >3.6 is compatible.
+My version is python 3.9.13, but I think python >3.6 is compatible. (not checked yet)

 Only standard libraries are used.